michelperea/michel-colin-perea/README.md

 # Hi, I'm Michel Colín Perea
-## Full Stack Developer from Mexico
+## Full Stack Developer 💻

 ### About Me

 Here's the correct translation into English without changing the idea:

 "I am a passionate programmer, focused on continuous and permanent improvement.
 My approach is pragmatic, disruptive, cutting-edge, and innovative.
 My goal is to master software design patterns and software architecture to provide exceptional value.
 I am efficient, creative, innovative, collaborative, and naturally solution-oriented.
-I take pleasure in getting to know the values, goals, mission, and objectives of the company that hires me, as my aim is to merge my knowledge to achieve a perfect synergy and symbiosis.
+I take pleasure in getting to know the values, goals and mission of the company that hires me, as my aim is to merge my knowledge to achieve a perfect synergy and symbiosis.
 My purpose is to contribute my skills to the development of my employers while continually improving and perfecting my knowledge every day to keep evolving.
 It's a pleasure to meet you!"

 ### Key Skills